 It can be placed in the following areas: forehead wrinkles, crow’s feet, lined between the eyebrows (glabellum), lines on the sides of the nose (bunny lines), corners of the mouth (lip depressors), eyebrows (brow lift), and neck bands.
 Some of these areas are considered an “off-label” use of Dysport.
 It can also be used for hyperhidrosis which is excessive sweating.

 Physicians, nurse practitioners, physician assistants, and registered nurses under the supervision of a physician can inject it in South Dakota and Iowa.
 In some states, aestheticians can inject it, but we feel that is not appropriate as they have had little or no training on the facial vessels and muscles.

 How much does Dysport cost?

 At Lazaderm, we price by the “unit”.
-Each unit is $4.
-The number of units used per area can vary for individuals, but typically runs between $180 to $300 per area.
-This could be higher for men.
+The number of units used per area can vary for individuals.
 Dysport takes about three times as many units per area as Botox.

 How long does it take to see the effects of Dysport?

 It typically takes one to three days to see the gradual effects.
 We feel that Dysport is at its maximum benefit by about one week.
 We ask our patients to wait two weeks to see the full effect.

 As with any injectable product, the duration will vary from patient to patient.
 Typically, however, it will last around three months to four months.
 We tell our patients that the first time it will last about two and a half months, the second time about three months and after that every three and a half to four and a half months.
 We recommend that you stay up on your injections for the best results at eliminating wrinkles.